 - The homeless need far more than coats and food, they need jobs.
 When shelters are too overwhelmed and under supported to house them, the homeless have to sleep on the streets.
 Veronika Scott started the nonprofit The Empowerment Plan in Detroit to help the homeless.
 She hires previously homeless women to make sleeping bag coats, coats that transform into sleeping bags, to empower them to be independent.
 (CBN News, February 6, 2015)

-- If you need assistance with finding shelter, and are located in City of Spokane, please call Spokane's Homeless Family Coordinated Assessment, before calling the homeless shelters.
+- City of Spokane: If you need assistance with finding shelter, and are located in City of Spokane, please call Spokane's Homeless Family Coordinated Assessment, before calling the homeless shelters.
 The Assessment team will assess your situation, and direct you to the agencies which serve your particular needs.

 Homeless Family Coordinated Assessment